dshamanthreddy/workshop.greenfox.dive-into-microservices/README.md

 ## Projects

-### Microservice 1: Customer into MongoDB
+### Microservice 1: Import customers

 * Read a XML file with customer data
 * Transform the data
 * Save the data into MongoDB
-* Automatically read the XML file when it gets changed
+* Send a message to ActiveMQ

+### Microservice 2: Transform customers

+* Read a message from ActiveMQ
+* Read the imported customer from MongoDB
+* Split the customer-list into single transformed customers
+* Save the transformed customers into MongoDB

-### Microservice 2: Customer API
+### Microservice 3: Customer API

-* Read the customer data from MongoDB
+* Read the transformed customers from MongoDB
 * Create a REST API

-### Extra: Let's talk

-* Send messages between Microservice 1 & 2

 ---